 KPIs shouldn’t remain static and should be reviewed regularly to ensure they are always relevant to the business’s goals.
 The process of data collation and analysis for reporting also shouldn’t be too cumbersome – after all, measuring performance is done with the intent of improving results and propelling your business further, rather than adding another process that holds it back.

-If you’d like to start measuring contract management performance with a dedicated solution, claim your free access to ContractNow.
+If you’d like to start measuring contract management performance with a dedicated solution, request a demo of ContractNow.